An apparatus to manipulate and identify individual Ba ions from bulk liquid Xe: Introduction

 The neutrino is the only fundamental particle that is potentially a Majorana fermion, a property that could be revealed in neutrinoless double-beta decay ($0\nu\beta\beta$)~\cite{Avignone:2008eo}. $^{136}$Xe is a candidate nucleus for this process with a half-life in excess of $10^{25}$~years~\cite{Albert:2014ch,Gando:2013wx}. nEXO will search for $0\nu\beta\beta$ in a liquid xenon Time Projection Chamber (TPC)~\cite{Fancher:1979wf} with 5 tons of xenon enriched to $\sim 90$\% in $^{136}$Xe.

 In a possible future upgrade of nEXO, most backgrounds obscuring the $0\nu\beta\beta$ signal could be eliminated through the identification of $^{136}$Ba (``Ba tagging''), the daughter nucleus of the decay.
 The majority of background in experiments like nEXO comes from radioactive decays of impurities in the materials used in the detector construction, despite great efforts to use radiopure materials~\cite{Auger:2012up}.
 Because such decays do not produce Ba, identification of the daughter for each candidate $0\nu\beta\beta$ event would eliminate these backgrounds~\cite{moe_detection_1991}.
+Backgrounds from natural Ba are expected to be very low within the detector, particularly since only a small volume of Xe around the decay is relevant.
+The rate of false positives will be measured in real-time by directing the Ba tagging system to sample random locations in the LXe.
 The sensitivity of nEXO without Ba tagging is expected to be ${T_{1/2}^{0\nu\beta\beta}<6.0\times10^{27}}$~years.
 The addition of Ba tagging could extend the sensitivity to ${T_{1/2}^{0\nu\beta\beta}<3.2\times10^{28}}$~years.
 This is the only proposed concept of a technique that can be projected to reach part of the so-called ``normal hierarchy'' of neutrino masses.
 This paper describes an apparatus built to test removal and identification of Ba from liquid xenon (LXe).
+The goal is to develop this Ba tagging technology toward unit efficiency so that a properly engineered system can be installed in a future version of the nEXO detector.

 Our approach is to electrostatically drift Ba$^+$ ions to a clean substrate, adsorb them, then transport the substrate to vacuum with the Ba attached.
 Neutral Ba atoms are then removed from the substrate using laser induced thermal desorption resulting in individual atoms in vacuum, making their atomic spectroscopy available for identification.
 Resonance Ionization Spectroscopy (RIS) is used to ionize Ba from the desorbed plume of neutral atoms.
 This highly selective process allows Ba to be identified despite the possible presence of other elements.
-RIS can also be very efficient, making the detection of single Ba atoms possible~\cite{hurst_resonance_1979}.
+RIS can also be very efficient~\cite{hurst_resonance_1979}, making the detection of single Ba atoms possible.

 In order to model and test the final application, the development of this process must use very small numbers of Ba atoms.
 Removal of Ba from the substrate leads to elimination of the signal, making this measurement intrinsically destructive.
 Therefore careful control over all aspects of the system is necessary for effective operation.